 Rights of Dependents in Maritime Drownings

 When an employer fails to take all the necessary precautions to prevent drownings, whether at sea or in harbors, it is considered negligent behavior in the eyes of federal maritime law.
 Seamen who are injured or killed on the job with negligence playing even just a small part in the incident are protected by the Jones Act.
-If the worker drowns, the dependents of that person are entitled to receive benefits to cover lost wages that supported them, funeral costs, and possibly also compensation for pain and suffering.
+If the worker drowns, the dependents of that person are entitled to receive death benefits to cover lost wages that supported them, funeral costs, and possibly also compensation for pain and suffering.

 For those workers not identified as seamen, the Longshore and Harbor Workers’ Compensation Act or the Outer Continental Shelf Lands Act comes into play.
 These are federal workers’ compensation plans that provide for the dependents of workers in fatal accidents, regardless of negligent.
 Any drowning accident on the job is covered under these laws and allows for compensation for dependents of the victim.